Kiln Dry in the Woodworking Industry.

 problem.
 The temperatures at about 200 °F to 240 °F and the speed at 800 f.p.m.

-can be set to the air drier.
+can be set to the air dryer.
 The ventilation openings are usually closed because the relative

 humidity control is not important.

-temperature kiln, the wood can be dried in large quantities in just few days.
+In the high-temperature kiln, the wood can be dried in large quantities in just a few days.

-Soft wood that are used for interior such as sengon, jabon, or other cheap wood can be dried with this dry
+Soft wood that is used for interiors, such as sengon, jabon, or other cheap wood, can be dried with this dry

 kiln.
-However, only a few hardwood species is be able to be dried in this way.
+However, only a few hardwood species are able to be dried in this way.

 Stress on the wood

-The woods will shrinkage when it dries.
-Outer surface of the wood will
+The wood will shrinkage when it dries.
+The outer surface of the wood will

-shrink faster than the inside and causing the pressure in the timber.
+shrink faster than the inside, causing the pressure in the timber.

 Depreciation will also occur at different rates related to the direction of